p-argento/uni/DB/SQL exercise 2603.md

 a2) For all patients who are only associated with pathologies with CategoryP = ‘autoimmune’, return IdPz NamePz and Surname (10 rows)

+The quantification goes only between pp and pz.
+Between pt and pp there is a unique id so it is not neede

 WRONG
 ```sql
 select pz.IdPz, pz.NamePz, pz.Surname, pt.CategoryP